Metanorma: Aequitate Verum

 If Metanorma recognizes a document identifier, it will overwrite any title you provide with the authoritative title of the reference.

 3. After the triple brackets, the citation text is entered manually.
-IHO uses the Chicago Manual of Style citation format as documented in the IHO Standards Style Manual.
+IHO does not specify a citation style, but its documents generally uses the APA Style citation format.

 Syntax for a bibliographic entry